I have decided to submit a funding application, what should I do now?

 Low-risk human ethics

 The University has established faculty ethics subcommittees to review low-risk ethics applications for research involving human participants.
 These subcommittees review ethics applications deemed no more than 'low-risk', which is defined by the National Statement as "research in which the foreseeable risk is one of discomfort [only]".
-For further information, please see the University Research Services Human ethics webpage and/or contact the Faculty of Medicine and Health Sciences, Health Sciences Centre, Ethics Support team (firstname.lastname@example.org).
+For further information, please see the University Research Services Human ethics webpage and/or contact the Faculty of Medicine Health and Human Sciences, Ethics Support team (firstname.lastname@example.org).